 Using oracle cards to connect with something higher than myself to receive guidance has absolutely brought deep healing to me, along with reassurance, inspiration, and courage.

-Usually every morning when I’m filling out my morning worksheet, there’s a section on it to record a daily card pull (from the moon worksheet bundle).
+Usually every morning when I’m filling out my morning worksheet, there’s a section on it to record a daily card pull.
 My favorite deck for a daily card pull is the Daily Guidance from Your Angels Deck.

 I like to do full spreads during one of my four monthly moon rituals, which consists of pulling five cards.
 These spreads are very healing and illuminating.

 Other common forms of divination that you could look into are pendulums (I love these as well), reading tea leaves, scrying, automatic writing, numerology, astrology, palmistry, dowsing, and runecasting (amongst many more).

-Crystals are all the rage right now.
+Crystals are trending right now.
 I’m finding them on every shelf in main supermarkets, mainly with the intent of decor.

 I have mainly used crystals to ground myself, open chakras, and for healing my womb energy.

 Here is a small list of my top favorite crystals to work with: